 Bridges to Recovery uses a broad range of evidence-based individual and group therapies to fully support our clients as they work towards personal growth and healthier lives.
-In the comforting surroundings of our licensed residential facilities, you will participate in intensive treatment designed specifically for you using the most effective approaches available today.
+In the comforting surroundings of our licensed residential facilities, you will participate in residential treatment designed specifically for you using the most effective approaches available today.

 All treatment is provided by experienced, compassionate clinicians who can modulate therapies to address your individual needs and provide meaningful interventions within a trusting therapeutic relationship.
 We offer comprehensive and innovative care that synthesizes emotional, physical, and spiritual well-being in a dynamic, immersive environment.